-Indicators applicable to investme nts in so verei gns ar nd sup ranationals Advorso sus stainability indicator Metrics Impact Explanation Actions taken, and actions Auverse sus staniability indicator Metrics 2022 Explanation planned and targets set for the next reference period Environmental 15.
-GHG intensity GHG intensity of investee countries 238,4 RA: 68% CR: 90% given as the weighted The indicator is taken into account as part of the sustainable investment process for Article 8 asset management products.
-Number of investee countries subject to social violations (absolute number and relative 4 Absolute number of countries violating social regulations The indicator is taken into Social 16.
-Investee countries subject to social violations number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where applicable, national law 19,96% RA: 68% CR: 90% Expressed as a percentage account as part of the sustainable investment process for Article 8 asset management products.
+Indicators applicable to investme nts in sovereigns and supranationals stainability indicator Metrics - Impact Explanation Actions taken, and actions planned and targets set for the next reference period Auverse sus 2022 Explanation Environmental 15.
+GHG intensity GHG intensity of investee countries 238,4 RA: 68% CR: 90% GHG emission intensity of the countries in which investments are made, given as the weighted average of the total greenhouse gas emissions per 1 million inhabitant The indicator is taken into account as part of the sustainable investment process for Article 8 asset management products.
+Number of investee countries subject to social violations (absolute number and relative 4 Absolute number of countries violating social regulations -The indicator is taken into Social 16.
+Investee countries number divided by all investee 19,96% RA: 68% CR: 90% Expressed as a percentage of the portfolio value of all countries included in the calculation account as part of the sustainable